jonjonignacio/gabrielignacio.github.io/README.md

 Website: https://taocrowd.com

-Position - Site Reliability & IT Engineer
+Position - Site Reliability Engineer - Sr. Linux Administrator

 Key Responsibilities:

 - Managed the full lifecycle of services — from design and deployment to operation, monitoring, and continuous refinement.